DarthMike/darthmike.github.io/source/_posts/2015-12-05-building-swift-on-osx.markdown

 # Happy learning!

-I quite liked the quote on the [build-script][build-script], where a rationale is presented behind the decision to have a simple script to build the toolchain.
+I quite liked the quote on the [build-script][build-script], where a rationale is presented behind the decision to have a unique simple wrapper script to build the toolchain.

 > While you can invoke CMake directly to build Swift, this tool will save you time by taking away the mechanical parts of the process, providing you controls